raseels-repos/golang-saas-starter-kit/cmd/web-api/README.md

 ### Additional Swagger Annotations

-Below are some additional example annotions that can be added to `main.go`
+Below are some additional example annotations that can be added to `main.go`
 ```go
 // @title SaaS Example API
 // @description This provides a public API...